The BrahMos missile, a nuclear-capable, land-attack cruise missile.

 The centrality of nuclear weapons has entirely evolved the way strategic dimensions of the South Asian region are perused.

-After their respective tests, both India and Pakistan faced international backlash in the form of sanctions.
+After their respective tests, both India and Pakistan of South Asia faced international backlash in the form of sanctions.
 This was despite the fact that the Indian nuclear tests had created a spillover effect for Pakistan to take such actions; which Islamabad considered a direct threat.
 Pakistan, after the separation of East due to the Indian role, had strong apprehensions for its territorial integrity.
 Provided a state like Pakistan facing a state like India where the latter enjoyed numerical superiority.
 India was a state which outmanned and outgunned Pakistan in every sphere of conventional security.

 May 18, 1974